Whip up this impossibly light and fluffy lemon mousse recipe at home in minutes, with just four ingredients!

 Begin by reading through the recipe and gathering all of the ingredients.

-If you’re going with the cream cheese mousse version, bring the cream cheese to room temperature.
+If you are going with the cream cheese mousse version, bring the cream cheese to room temperature.
 Mix everything until smooth.

 Using a food processor, hand beaters, or a blender will yield the fluffiest results, because they allow you to whip air into the mousse.
 However, if you only have a fork, it still technically works.
-The texture won’t be the same, but it still tastes good!
+The texture will not be the same, but it still tastes good!

 As there are no eggs in the mousse with lemons, it does not need to be baked or heated on the stove.
 Simply transfer the filling to glasses or bowls of choice, and enjoy.
 See below for serving suggestions.